-“I was also aware of that,” murmured Holmes, settling himself down in his armchair and closing his eyes.

-Our visitor glanced with some apparent surprise at the languid, lounging figure of the man who had been no doubt depicted to him as the most incisive reasoner and most energetic agent in Europe.
-Holmes slowly reopened his eyes and looked impatiently at his gigantic client.

-“If your Majesty would condescend to state your case,” he remarked, “I should be better able to advise you.”

-The man sprang from his chair and paced up and down the room in uncontrollable agitation.
-Then, with a gesture of desperation, he tore the mask from his face and hurled it upon the ground.
-“You are right,” he cried; “I am the King.
-Why should I attempt to conceal it?”

-“Why, indeed?” murmured Holmes.
-“Your Majesty had not spoken before I was aware that I was addressing Wilhelm Gottsreich Sigismond von Ormstein, Grand Duke of Cassel-Felstein, and hereditary King of Bohemia.”

-“But you can understand,” said our strange visitor, sitting down once more and passing his hand over his high white forehead, “you can understand that I am not accustomed to doing such business in my own person.
-Yet the matter was so delicate that I could not confide it to an agent without putting myself in his power.
-I have come incognito from Prague for the purpose of consulting you.”

-“Then, pray consult,” said Holmes, shutting his eyes once more.

-“The facts are briefly these: Some five years ago, during a lengthy visit to Warsaw, I made the acquaintance of the well-known adventuress, Irene Adler.
-The name is no doubt familiar to you.”

-“Kindly look her up in my index, Doctor,” murmured Holmes without opening his eyes.
-For many years he had adopted a system of docketing all paragraphs concerning men and things, so that it was difficult to name a subject or a person on which he could not at once furnish information.
-In this case I found her biography sandwiched in between that of a Hebrew rabbi and that of a staff-commander who had written a monograph upon the deep-sea fishes.

-“Let me see!” said Holmes.
-“Hum!
-Born in New Jersey in the year 1858.
-Contralto—hum!
-La Scala, hum!
-Prima donna Imperial Opera of Warsaw—yes!
-Retired from operatic stage—ha!
-Living in London—quite so!
-Your Majesty, as I understand, became entangled with this young person, wrote her some compromising letters, and is now desirous of getting those letters back.”

-“Precisely so.
-But how—”

-“Was there a secret marriage?”

-“None.”

-“No legal papers or certificates?”

-“None.”

-“Then I fail to follow your Majesty.
-If this young person should produce her letters for blackmailing or other purposes, how is she to prove their authenticity?”

-“There is the writing.”

-“Pooh, pooh!
-Forgery.”

-“My private note-paper.”

-“Stolen.”

-“My own seal.”

-“Imitated.”

-“My photograph.”

-“Bought.”

-“We were both in the photograph.”

-“Oh, dear!
-That is very bad!
-Your Majesty has indeed committed an indiscretion.”

-“I was mad—insane.”

-“You have compromised yourself seriously.”

-“I was only Crown Prince then.
-I was young.
-I am but thirty now.”

-“It must be recovered.”

-“We have tried and failed.”

-“Your Majesty must pay.
-It must be bought.”

-“She will not sell.”

-“Stolen, then.”

-“Five attempts have been made.
+HOLMES: That had not escaped me either, sir.
+In fact, if you will state your case, I shall be better able to advise you -- your Majesty.

+KING: (ASTONISHED) How--?
+How did you--?
+(DECISIVELY) Yes.
+Yes, I am the King.
+Why should I attempt to conceal it?

+HOLMES: Why, indeed?

+KING: I shall remove the mask.
+(BEAT) There.
+Mr. Holmes, I have traveled incognito from Prague for the express purpose of consulting you.

+HOLMES: Then, pray consult.

+KING: Briefly, the facts are these.
+Some five years ago, during a visit to Warsaw, I made the acquaintance of the well-known adventuress, Irene Adler.

+WATSON: Irene Adler?
+We know of her, your Majesty.

+HOLMES: Look her up in the index for me, will you, Watson?
+It's right beside you on the desk there.

+KING: I imagined that her name would not be unfamiliar to you.

+SOUND: SHUFFLE OF PAPERS ...
+IN AGREEMENT WITH FOLLOWING--

+WATSON: Here we are, here we are.
+(READS) "A. Abrahams, Actongreen (Hatchet Murders), Adler--" Adler.

+HOLMES: Splendid.
+Hand me the file, old chap.
+Thank you.
+Mm hm!
+(READS AND MUSES) "Irene Adler.
+Born in New Jersey in the United States of America in Eighteen Fifty-Eight.
+Contralto."
+Mm hm.
+"Prima donna, Imperial Opera of Warsaw."
+Oh.
+"Retired from operatic stage.
+Living in London."
+Quite so.
+And here's a recent notation -- uh huh.
+(TO KING) Your Majesty, as I understand, became entangled with this young person, wrote her some compromising letters and is now desirous of getting those letters back.

+KING: (AMAZED) Precisely so.
+But how could--?

+HOLMES: Was there a secret marriage?

+KING: None.

+HOLMES: No legal papers or certificates?

+KING: Er, no.

+HOLMES: Then I fail to follow, your Majesty.
+If this young lady should produce her letters for blackmailing purposes, how is she to prove their authenticity?

+KING: There is the handwriting.

+WATSON: That could be a forgery, your Majesty.

+KING: But it was private note-paper.

+HOLMES: Stolen.

+KING: My own seal.

+HOLMES: Imitated.

+KING: My photograph.

+HOLMES: Bought.

+KING: But - we were both in the photograph.

+HOLMES: Oh, dear me.
+Yes, that's very bad.
+Your Majesty has indeed committed an indiscretion.

+WATSON: Did you inscribe this photograph, your Majesty?

+KING: Yes, Dr. Watson, I am afraid I did.

+WATSON: (MUMBLES) Good gracious me.

+KING: Mr. Holmes, it must be recovered.

+HOLMES: Perhaps if you were to pay enough, the photograph might be bought.

+KING: She refuses to sell.

+HOLMES: Stolen, then.

+KING: Five attempts have been made.
 Twice burglars in my pay ransacked her house.
-Once we diverted her luggage when she travelled.
+Once we diverted her luggage when she traveled.
 Twice she has been waylaid.
-There has been no result.”
+There has been no result.

-“No sign of it?”

-“Absolutely none.”

-Holmes laughed.
-“It is quite a pretty little problem,” said he.
+HOLMES: Oh, dear, it's quite a pretty little problem.